Positive equilibria in mass action networks: geometry and bounds: Existence and number of positive equilibria: general theory

 In the constructions above, the matrices $W$, $Q$ and $G$ depend on choosing a partition over which a network factors.
 Different choices thus give rise to different parameterisations of the set of positive equilibria.
-We now discuss further the role of the partition, and highlight the fundamental partition as an advantageous choice.
+We now discuss further the role of the partition, and highlight the finest partition as an advantageous choice. \cite[Section 2]{regensburger:gale} already hints briefly at this fact.

 As we will use several partitions in this subsection, we indicate the choice by subscripting the relevant matrices.
 We start with a basic observation.